 Right now, only pages with over 50,000 followers and a reach of over 300 viewers in their live videos can run ads.
 Users have to be live for at least four minutes before the option appears.
 After the first ad, you can run an ad every five minutes during the rest of your stream.

 Whether a paid advertising strategy or organic attention on your website, explainer videos are highly engaging and can rapidly grow your audience.
-To engage and expand your audience, you can create different videos for different products or services, then target different viewers based on demographics or audience segments.
+To engage and expand your audience, you can create different videos for different services or services, then target different viewers based on demographics or audience segments.

 Explainer videos can be beneficial to virtually any industry and any type of product.
 You can distribute them on many platforms and mediums such as Facebook ad content, Instagram Stories, as introductions to webinars, or even as regularly scheduled social media posts.